Skip to main content

 1. Leave Valuables At Home Or The Hotel.

-Whether it is an expensive watch or any other kind of jewellery, having it with you can always attract the attention of bad characters.
+Whether it is an expensive watch or any other kind of jewellery, having it with you can always attract the unwanted attention of bad characters.

 2. Respect The Local Muslim Culture.